About Karl König and the Camphill Movement

 In 1966, Karl König died in Überlingen near to the communities he had founded at the Lake of Constance.
 Tireless work and effort to help children, adolescents and adults with special needs in practical, therapeutic and educational life, through publications, talks and seminars, had become more and more the central content of his life.
 He experienced with satisfaction that he had successfully built a "bridge back to Central Europe".

-König’s research covered medicine, educational theory, curative education, psychology, biology, agriculture, spiritual science, social and religious subjects – see 12 Subject Areas.
-A list of the collected works can be found in the Books Catalogue.
+König’s research covered medicine, educational theory, curative education, psychology, biology, agriculture, spiritual science, social and religious subjects.
+A list of the collected works can also be found in publications.